The Women of the Men’s Rights Movement

 Videos by VICE

 Janet and Pixie started writing letters back and forth while Pixie’s son was in intensive care, where Pixie wasn’t allowed to bring her cell phone.
-They talked about how housewives had fallen out of cultural favour, and about how Janet was a “victim of parental alienation,” as she would later say – her parents had gone through a vicious divorce and her mother had turned her and her three brothers against her father.
+They talked about how housewives had fallen out of cultural favor, and about how Janet was a “victim of parental alienation,” as she would later say—her parents had gone through a vicious divorce and her mother had turned her and her three brothers against her father.
 In October 2012 these paper and ink musings became a blog, JudgyBitch.com, with Janet writing rants and Pixie doing the graphics and maintaining the back end.

-As she read more, disparate threads started clicking together – all these things were the result of a systematic vilification of the male gender.
+As she read more, disparate threads started clicking together—all these things were the result of a systematic vilification of the male gender.
 The misinformation, the lies, the poison, it all came back to radical feminism.
 Even her film-theory courses had taught her to watch movies through a feminist filter.
-She gradually acquired a set of beliefs with the help of a loosely organised online community of thinkers and writers called the Men’s Rights Movement (MRM).
+She gradually acquired a set of beliefs with the help of a loosely organized online community of thinkers and writers called the Men’s Rights Movement (MRM).

 Janet Bloomfield.
 All photos by the author